 Maria am Gestade may be the second-oldest church in Vienna (after the Ruprechtskirche) but it still enjoys a little contemporary fame as a Hollywood location.

-For example, Holly Martins runs down the steps leading away from the church in The Third Man.
-And the young lovers in Before Sunrise visit the building (exterior shot) as they wander through Vienna.
+For example, Holly Martins uses the steps leading up to the church in The Third Man.
+And the young lovers in Before Sunrise visit the building (exterior shot only!) as they wander through Vienna.

 How to get to Maria am Gestade